cmu-sei/juneberry/docs/specs/model_configuration_specification.md

         "accuracy_fn": <OPTIONAL accuracy function: e.g. sklearn.metrics.balanced_accuracy_score>,
         "accuracy_args": <OPTIONAL kwargs to be passed when calling the accuracy_fn>
     },
-    "seed": <OPTIONAL integer seed value for controlling randomization>, "stopping_criteria": {
+    "reports": [ <array of Report plugins - see below ], "seed": <OPTIONAL integer seed value for controlling randomization>, "stopping_criteria": {
         "direction": <OPTIONAL direction of comparison.
 Should be 'le' (default) or 'ge'.>,